vergnetp/shared_libs/python/databases/readme.md

 </div>

-That's all you need to safely write and read from the database, but if you're using the async features, you will have the responsabilty of manually closing the connection(s) properly, by calling the `close_pool` class method of:
+That's all you need to safely write and read from the database, but if you're using the async features, you will have the responsibility of manually closing the connection(s) properly, by calling the `close_pool` class method of:

 <div style="background-color:#f8f9fa; border:1px solid #ddd; padding: 16px; border-radius: 8px; margin-bottom: 24px;margin-top: 24px;">